-Figure 2: Accounting for growth rate in temporal stability estimates. (a) Raw estimates of temporal stability increase with growth rate. (b) To account for growth rate differences, temporal stability can be re-scaled by dividing by the square root of growth rate.
-The solid orange lines indicate the analytical relationships between invariability and growth rate (eq.
+Figure 2: Partitioning of temporal stability estimates. (a) Realized temporal stability increases with growth rate, whereas (b) intrinsic temporal stability is on average constant across growth rates.
+Intrinsic stability is derived by dividing by the square root of growth rate.
+The solid orange lines indicate the analytical relationships between temporal stability and growth rate (eq.
 1) across a range of growth rates between 0.05 and 2.
-The dots indicate raw and re-scaled temporal stability of 100 independent stochastic time series, which deviate from the general trend due to the stochasticity in the time series.
+The dots indicate realized and intrinsic temporal stability of 100 independent stochastic time series, which deviate from the general trend due to the stochasticity in the time series.

-Recovery and resilience
+Intrinsic recovery and resilience

 For recovery and resilience, data can be re-scaled by “stretching” the time axis relative to the growth rates of the faster and slower growers to create a joint time axis.
 Then, we can restrict comparisons to the time frame that is available for all organisms.
-This is done by:, where t is sampling time and tdist is the time point of the disturbance.
+This is done by normalizing the time axis asuch that all organisms grow according to a growth curve with r=1, i.e. per unit rescaled time, the organisms grow the same amount (unless some other factor changes their growth).
+From the logistic growth function dN/dt = rN*(K-N)/K the effect of growth rate is removed by dividing by r, i.e. the time axis is multiplied by r: dN/dt/r = dN/(dt*r), resulting in a dimensionless time axis.
+Also, the rescaled time axis is measured in units since disturbance (t-tdist).
+It follows that: tintr = (t - tdist) r, where t is sampling time and tdist is the time point of the disturbance.
 The re-scaling shows that, relatively speaking, the fast-grower was sampled longer and was therefore able to recover more completely.
 On the re-scaled joint time axis, however, both organisms have the same stability (Figure 3b).